mflx/academic-kickstart/content/authors/admin/_index.md

 Things I currently do:

 * Organizational Development at health organisation Johanniter
-* Professional Training in Product Management with Haufe Akademie
+* Professional Training in AI and Product Management with Haufe Akademie
 * [Business Coaching](businesscoach) and sparring for individuals in Product Management, Tech and Strategy
 * Former Chief Product Officer @ corporate ehealth innovation hub